The ADA Checklist: Website Compliance Guidelines for 2019 in Plain English

 Okay, for the record I did watch Bill Burr on Netflix before this but that’s besides the point.

-Anyways, let’s quickly make ADA website compliance easy on you so a wild pack of opportunistic lawyers doesn’t make a paper airplane demand letter and float it on over to your desk.
+Anyway, let’s quickly make ADA Website Compliance easy on you so a wild pack of opportunistic lawyers doesn’t make a paper airplane demand letter and float it on over to your desk.

 The first thing you need to do is do something.

 That’s always my professional legal advice (yes, I’m an attorney too but the good kind).